 2. When a student gets a question wrong, the "Show Hint" option appears.
 By clicking this option, students can review the topic's lesson before trying to answer the next question.
 Correctly answered questions that are submitted after viewing a hint are not counted towards the 3-in-a-row.
 If students use a hint to answer their question, they will be prompted to try again without using hint.

 Message after getting question correct after using a hint

-Students can view their mastery level per topic
+How can students review their mastery level per topic?

 In a Practice assignment or learning pathway, students will be able to see their mastery level on each topic.